digilou/100-days-of-code/weekly-logs/week15.md

 ## [99] Day 100: 2017-03-29

 **Today's Progress**: Got the main countdown to work after removing frills.
-Added customizable countdowns for work and break times, a reset button, and an alarm to sound when ended.
+Added customizable countdowns for work and break times, and a reset button.

 **Thoughts**: Whew!
 What a doozie!
 A little anticlimatic because I'm so focused on the things I still want to accomplish.
 My 100 day challenge is complete, and I did it thanks to commitment, perserverance and accountability.
 I'd do it all over again!
 Writing a blog post about my experience now.
 And planning for my next 100 days.
 I'm not done coding and I'm definitely not done bettering myself.